 - Three (3) ultramax bulk carriers

-Greathorse Shipping remains bearish in in dry bulk market.
-According Graham Porter, future shipping business in long term full of uncertainties due to changing trade and decarbonization policies.
+Greathorse Shipping has a positive outlook for the dry bulk market.
+The future of the shipping business is full of contingencies due to shifting trade and decarbonization policies.

-In 2017, Greathorse Shipping cashed out of its containership interests.
-Greathorse Shipping sold its share of financial owning vehicle Greater China Intermodal Investments (GCI) to Seaspan.
-On the other hand, Greathorse Shipping plans to keep and operate in chemical carrier business.
+In 2017, Greathorse Shipping sold its containership interests.
+Greathorse Shipping sold its share of Greater China Intermodal Investments (GCI) to Seaspan.
+On the other hand, Greathorse Shipping projects to maintain and operate in chemical transportation business.